(MBACP) Director of The TLC Counselling Hub

 What to Expect in Your First Counselling Session

-I offer an initial free telephone consultation to explore what is concerning you at this moment in time, and whether you think my counselling approach is for you.
+I offer an initial telephone/Zoom consultation for half an hour at the cost of £20 this is to explore what is concerning you at this moment in time, and whether you think my style of counselling is right for you.

-Concessions for low income earners/elderly and a discount for students with valid NUS are available.
+Concessions for low income earners/elderly, young people and a discount for students with valid NUS are available.

 I am a member of the British Association for Counselling and Psychotherapy.
 I hold full professional indemnity insurance and a current enhanced DBS.